Trump vows quick action on 'barbaric' Syria chemical attack

 U.N. war crimes investigators had previously documented 33 chemical attacks in Syria, attributing 27 to the Assad government, which has repeatedly denied using the weapons.

-Reporting by Steve Holland, Nayera Abdallah, Suleiman Al-Khalidi, Ellen Francis, Maria Kiselyova, Dan Williams, John Irish, Lesley Wroughton, Matt Spetalnick; Writing by Doina Chiacu and Angus MacSwan; Editing by Nick Tattersall and Alistair Bell
+Reporting by Steve Holland and Yara Bayoumy; Additional reporting by Nayera Abdallah, Suleiman Al-Khalidi, Ellen Francis, Maria Kiselyova, Dan Williams, John Irish, Anthony Deutsch, Lesley Wroughton, Matt Spetalnick and Yara Bayoumy; Writing by Doina Chiacu and Angus MacSwan; Editing by Alistair Bell and Peter Cooney